 DIY Glamping Ideas

 Once in awhile I start obsessing daydreaming about something and I go into full on research mode.
 Currently, I’m scouring the internet for DIY glamping ideas.
-I am so excited to set up the ultimate backyard glamping site this summer for our family!
+I am so excited to set up the ultimate backyard glamping site for our family!

-We used it several times at home as well as on the road last summer and I am absolutely in love with it.
-It is super easy to set up and so roomy inside.
-We have even used it as a “party lounge”!
+5 years later, we have used it several times at home as well as on the road. summer I am still absolutely in love with it.

 Now that we have our feet wet in bell tent camping, I’m ready to step up our game and go full-on GLAMPING this summer.